 Harrison Cole, SVdP ‘12

 COLLEGES & UNIVERSITIES

-SVdP students continue their education by attending a wide variety of colleges and universities.
-The Senior Class of 2018, with over $2.1 million in scholarship offers, were accepted at these schools:
+SVdP students continue their education by being accepted to a wide variety of colleges and universities and receiving generous scholarship offers:

 Colorado School of Mines